Like with us adults, toddlers should also have a comfy pillow to get a good night’s sleep.

 This toddler pillow is sized at 13 x 18 inches, which is the standard size that’s recommended for the best sleep support of toddlers.

-Being made in the USA using certified-safe materials, this is one of the top organic toddler pillows for the safety of your little one!
+Being made in the USA using certified-safe materials, this is one of the top organic pillows for the safety of your little one!

 - Super soft and comfy while providing proper sleep support